lavishay-technion/ansible_shallow/01_setup/README.md

 <!-- Show example from 4 to 1 -->
 1. `ANSIBLE_CONFIG`: Environment variable with filename
 2. `./ansible.cfg`: An Ansible config file in current directory
-3. `~/.ansible.cfg`: Hidden file in your users hoime directory.
+3. `~/.ansible.cfg`: Hidden file in your users home directory.
 4. `/etc/ansible/ansible.cfg`: Typically provided, through package manager of our system.

 - This course works on files as if they were `Infra-As-a-Code` or `IaC`, thus the most usable way for us to use `git` with Ansible config file would be option 2.